SecretFoundation/SecretWiki/sgx.md

 The Secret Network has the requirement of running a compliant SGX enclave in order to successfully deploy a full node or a Secret Node.
 This page will go over the supported hardware and cloud providers.
 If you'd like to contribute more options please make a pull request or join us in the [the infrastructure room](https://chat.scrt.network/channel/infrastructure).

+# CPU Support

+You must use a Xeon Processor that supports SGX via SPS.
+Here is a list of working processors.
+Substitute at your own risk.

+1. E-2276G
+2. E-2278G
+3. E-2288G

 # Motherboard Support

 SuperMicro motherboards.